Rolf Lislevand

-Rolf Lislevand (30 December 1961 in Oslo, Norway), is a Norwegian performer of Early music specialising on lute, vihuela, baroque guitar and theorbo.
+Rolf Lislevand (30 December 1961), is a Norwegian performer of Early music specialising on lute, vihuela, baroque guitar and theorbo.

 Biography

-From 1980 to 1984, Lislevand studied classical guitar at the Norwegian Academy of Music.
+Lislevand was born in Oslo.
+From 1980 to 1984, he studied classical guitar at the Norwegian Academy of Music.
 In 1984 he entered the Schola Cantorum Basiliensis in Switzerland, under the tutelage of lutenists Hopkinson Smith and Eugen Dombois up to 1987 when he moved to Italy.
 From 1990 he was a teacher at the conservatory in Toulouse, France, from 1993 professor at the Music Academy in the German town of Trossingen.